MargotDub/Planty/wp-content/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v4.0.1 - 04-January-2024
+- Fix: Fixed an issue where the CSS looked messed up after importing using AI Website Builder.

+v4.0.0 - 03-January-2024
+- New: AI Website Builder.
+- Fix: Tightened the plugin security.

+v3.5.7 - 30-December-2023
+- Fix: Fixed Template Kit library conflict ( 503 Error ) with Gravity Form plugin.

+v3.5.6 - 27-December-2023
+- New: Expanded the Template Kit Library by introducing site templates for an enriched selection of design options.
+- Improvement: Enhanced the WordPress Dashboard banner for improved visibility.
+- Improvement: Streamlined compatibility by discontinuing support for PHP versions below 7.4
+- Fix: Fixed the persistent customizer CSS issue in non-adaptive mode within the Template Kit Library.
+- Fix: Enhanced compatibility in Template Kits Library to ensure seamless template display even when Spectra is activated midway through the import process.

+v3.5.5 - 19-December-2023
+- Improvement: User Interface improvements for the Template Kit library.
+- Improvement: Downloading the selected images in the onboarding of the Template Kit library to media.
+- Improvement: The Disable AI option in the Template Kit library will be similar to the Manage AI feature option in Spectra.
+- Improvement: Updating Disable AI option value based on Non-Adaptive mode option in Template Kit library.
+- Fix: The non-Adaptive mode option of the Template Kit library was not getting enabled after reloading the page.

+v3.5.4 - 15-December-2023
+- Fix: Generate Content with the AI button was not showing in the Template Kit library if a user is already authorized to ZipAI.
+- Fix: Patterns & Pages preview from Template Kit was not compatible with RTL.
+- Fix: Fixed an issue where the translation was working on some screens.

+v3.5.3 - 13-December-2023
+- New: Introduced Non-adaptive mode option in Template Kit library.
+- Improvement: Added default line-height to heading tag in Template Kit library for a better preview of patterns and pages.

 v3.5.2 - 07-December-2023
 - New: All new AI based Template Kit library.